frontenddogma/web-development-glossary/manuscript/b.md

 # B

 Backend
 : The data access layer of software, usually covering business logic and data storage.
+In the client–server model, the server is usually considered the backend.&nbsp;[†](#w-backend)

 Backlink
-: A link from one web resource to another web resource, made by an anchor, as viewed from the web resource being referred to.
+: A link from one web resource (the referrer) to another web resource (the referent), made by an anchor, as viewed from the web resource being referred to.
+Other words for “backlink” are “incoming link,” “inbound link,” “inlink,” “inward link,” and “citation.”&nbsp;[†](#w-backlink)

 Bad Neighborhood
-: Bad quality websites or websites that are being penalized and downgraded by search engines.
-In SEO, links to and from bad neighborhood websites are to be avoided.
+: Bad quality websites, or websites that are being penalized and downgraded by search engines.
+In SEO, links to and from bad neighborhood websites are therefore to be avoided.

 Bandwidth
-: The maximum rate of data transfer.
-Bandwidth may be further differentiated as network bandwidth, data bandwidth, or digital bandwidth.
+: The maximum rate of data transfer across a given path.
+Bandwidth may be characterized as network bandwidth, data bandwidth, or digital bandwidth.&nbsp;[†](#w-bandwidth)

 Banner
 : An online advertising format, usually a horizontal or vertical rectangle in standardized sizes.